 Cons of Cisco Packet Tracer

-- The main disadvantage of Cisco packet tracer is that it is unable to process various real appliance commands.
+- The main disadvantage of the Cisco packet tracer is that it is unable to process various real appliance commands.

 - The configurations files, can’t be export from Cisco Packet Tracer.